 To make the fireplace that has the hearth projecting 45 degrees into both the living and dining room, you need to offset the wall 3'6-1/8 to both sides (See Figure 13.27).
 Then reset the Offset command by pressing the Enter twice and place the offset distance to 2'8 and offset the inside top wall down.
-Rotate the lines, using the bottom endpoint as the reference point, as shown in Figure 13.28, forty-five degrees inward and fillet the two crossing lines with a seven-inch radius.
+Rotate the lines as shown in Figure 13.28, forty-five degrees inward and fillet the two crossing lines with a seven-inch radius.